 OSAP Application Assistance

 The Ontario Student Assistance Program (OSAP) applications can be difficult.
 SGEI can assist students in uploading files and sourcing information.
+Please see our financial aid page for more details.

 Housing & Family Supports